The Overnight Switch from Analog to Digital

 These days Software As A Solution (SaaS) is taken for granted, as evidenced by the proliferation of cloud-based apps delivering digital publishing output from your phone to your social page quicker than you can say Instagram.
-The unbelievable transformation from carving text into metal to clik-clik-send blasted out of the gate in the late ’80s and hasn’t let up since.
+The unbelievable transformation from carving text into metal to clik-send blasted out of the gate in the late ’80s and hasn’t let up since.

 By the late 1990s, less than a decade later, the conversion from analog to digital was all but complete.

 print didn’t know its days were numbered

-There are four distinct fault lines to look back at: typesetting, copywriting, masking, and reproduction.
+There are four distinct fault lines to look back at: copywriting, typesetting, effects, and reproduction.
 All but one (copywriting) concern the production side of advertising, and this example from 1989 was stripped entirely by hand, while the copy was typeset digitally but without the myriad controls over spacing, kerning, font selection, etc. we enjoy today.
 (View the original.)

 - typesetting The type is set per the style of the time as “tight and touching,” referring to the letter spacing, i.e. kerning, and to some extent word spacing as well.
 This made for a very compact line length, and a dense one as well.
 The “color” of the type would be considered dark, thanks to the restricted letter spacing.
 (Helvetica vs. Arial – which is which, and why.)

 - copywriting The Sixties, Seventies, and Eighties were the heyday for copywriters.
 Text flowed like a river from IBM Selectrics throughout the land, and the colorful, intelligent long copy prose that was written both to line and column length(!) before being sent out for typesetting represented an intellectual and marketing apex that’s been on a slow, downward slide since.